Ujjain: Industry

-Major industrial areas surrounding Ujjain are "Dewas Road Industrial Area", "Maxi Road Industrial Area" and "Tajpur Industrial Area".
+Major industrial areas surrounding Ujjain are Dewas Road Industrial Area, Maxi Road Industrial Area Vikram Udhogpuri, and Tajpur Industrial Area.

+Indore and Dewas are the cities where majority of the industries are present.
+Both Indore and Dewas are in close proximity to Ujjain, providing employment to people in Ujjain and nearby areas.

-The Government of Madhya Pradesh has allotted 1,200 acres for the development of an industrial area on the Dewas-Ujjain Road near Narwar village.
+The Government of Madhya Pradesh has allotted 1,200 acres for the development of an industrial area on the Dewas-Ujjain Road (MP State Highway 18) near Narwar village.
 Originally named "Vikramaditya Knowledge City", the area was envisaged as an educational hub.
 Due to diminished investment prospects, it was renamed to "Vikram Udyog Nagari" ("Vikram Industrial City").
-As of 2014, the government has conceptualized it as a half-industrial, half-educational area.
+As of 2014, the government has conceptualised it as a half-industrial, half-educational area.
 The stakeholders in the project include the state government and the Delhi Mumbai Industrial Corridor (DMIC) Trust.

 Transportation

 Airport

 Ujjain does not have any airport but has an airstrip on Dewas road which is used for air transport purposes.
 In 2013, the Government of Madhya Pradesh started a Ujjain-Bhopal air services as a joint venture with Ventura AirConnect.
 Due to very low booking, the ambitious project was scrapped.
 The main reason for the failure of the plan was due to improper timing of flights.
 The nearest airport is the Devi Ahilyabai Holkar International Airport at Indore (57 km).